nats-io/nats-connector-framework/README.md

 ## Configuration
 NATS configuration is set through the jnats client library properties and can be passed into the jvm, or specified in a configuration file.
 The properties are described [here](http://nats-io.github.io/jnats/io/nats/client/Constants.html).

-There is only one NATS connector property, which specifies the plugin class used.
+There is only one NATS connector framework property, which specifies the plugin class used.

 com.io.nats.connector.plugin=classname of the plugin